department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/product/3-vision-and-challenges.md

   - Programs for health and wellness
   - **Track your health information:** This relates directly to records.
 Our concept for the "Medical records" landing page has a section called "Add and track your health information."

-Note that most of health resources don't relate to records directly.
+Note that the other health resources don't relate to records directly.

 ### Philosophy for patient-generated data on MHV on VA.gov
 Also known as patient-generated health data (PGHD), this is health data that Veterans either:
 - Enter into the VA website through forms (on My HealtheVet today, referred to as "self-entered" data), or
 - Upload from a software application or wearable device (the future for MHV on VA.gov)

 PGD includes the existing self-entered data apps at [mobile.va.gov](https://mobile.va.gov/), built by the Office of Connected Care (OCC).
+There are 35-40 patient-facing mobile apps.

 VA’s philosophy:
 - EHR (Electronic Health Record) data and data from the patient are 2 discrete things that should be managed separately.